tsewang-sonam/Tsundue/README.md

 Tsundue is an app that is build to help children to learn Tibetan Language in a fun way.
 The app focus on four main task namely story, wordsearch,vocabulary and quiz.

-### I implemented many things that we went in our 680 class.
+### Implemented things that we went in our 680 class.
 1. Use of Coredata
 2. Use of packages (Lottie)
 3. Using API to get data from server